jtsshieh/PersistentStorage/docs/articles/quickstart.md

 Storage.SelectStorageMethod(StorageMethod);
 ```

 Since we are storing as a JSON file, we need to pass in Properties.
+For this Cached Json implementation, the properties are stored as `JsonProperties`.

 ```cs
 JSONProperties properties = new JSONProperties